Applicants are required to have a bachelor’s degree from an accredited institution of higher education prior to matriculation into the program.

 Required courses

-Two semesters of biology (with lab preferred)
+Two semesters (6 credit hours) of General Biology (with lab preferred)

-Two semesters of chemistry (with lab preferred)
+Two semesters (6 credit hours) of General Chemistry (with lab preferred)

-One semester of English composition
+One semester (2 credit hours) of English Composition

 Recommended courses